Understanding Carve-In and Carve-Out Adjustments

 Executive Summary

 In multi-element customer contracts, billing patterns rarely align perfectly with how revenue is allocated across performance obligations.
-This mismatch creates challenges in maintaining accurate deferred revenue balances and explaining period-over-period movements.
+This mismatch creates challenges in maintaining accurate deferred revenue balances, explaining period-over-period movements, and reconciling subledger activity to the General Ledger.

-Carve-in and carve-out adjustments address this challenge.
+Carve-in and carve-out adjustments are mathematical accounting constructs used to explain these differences.
 They are not pricing decisions, discounts, or revenue reallocations.
-Instead, they function as accounting-level balancing adjustments that reconcile what has been billed with what should be deferred or recognized based on allocated revenue.
+Instead, they function as balancing mechanisms that reconcile amounts (selling, billing, or allocation) at different stages of ASC 606 processing.

-This whitepaper explains carve-in and carve-out adjustments as an accounting construct, clarifies when and how they occur, and demonstrates their behavior through a complex multi-POB contract example.
-The goal is to demystify carve amounts and position them correctly within revenue accounting analysis, rollforwards, and audit discussions.
+This whitepaper clarifies both constructs, explains when each applies, and demonstrates their behavior through a complex multi-POB contract example.
+The objective is to position carve amounts correctly within revenue accounting, rollforward reporting, reconciliations, and audit discussions.

 The Business Problem: Billing Reality vs. Revenue Allocation